JFHoffmann/AI-Travel-Agent/README.md

 Final project for the Building AI course

 ## Summary
 The AI Travel Agent offers personalized travel arragement services for the users.
-It searches for the best options based on user preferences, trip history and other users experiences offering various scenarios.
-Considering the schedule, cost restrictions and user's priorities it can plan vacacion travels by finding the best fares, making reservations and giving practical advise based on other traveller's experiences.
+It searches for the best options based on user preferences, trip history and other users experiencess.

 ## Background
 The problems that travel agents usually face are: